DONATE NOW |

 Susan Hampshire

-An internationally acclaimed actress, Susan shot to fame and gained her first EMMY award playing Fleur in 'The Forsyte Saga'.
 Susan made her West End debut in the musical 'Express Bongo' and has enjoyed a distinguished stage career including Shakespeare, musicals, classic dramas and light comedies.
-Most recently she has played Molly in the highly successful BBC1 TV series 'Monarch of the Glen'. |

 She has also written several books including a series of children's books.
 Two of her books are about her lifelong struggle with dyslexia, 'Susan's Story' and 'Every letter counts'.